 Dr. Mabalot completed initial composition studies at Sydney Conservatorium of Music in Australia where he graduated with First Class Honours.
 At Sydney Conservatorium, he studied composition with Dr. Michael Smetanin, Dr. Matthew Hindson, and Dr. Paul Stanhope.
 In addition to composition, he studied voice with soprano Anke Höppner and was mentored in choral conducting by Dr. Neil McEwan who also became a foremost advocate of his choral music.
 In Sydney, he sang with the highly acclaimed Sydney Chamber Choir and the Choir of Christ Church Saint Laurence where he was given opportunities as a tenor soloist in concerts and liturgies, and as assistant conductor in McEwan's absence.
-In addition, he sang with the Conservatorium Large and Chamber choirs and served as choir manager assisting McEwan with rehearsals, performances, international tours, and other choral events on and off campus.
+In addition, he sang with the Conservatorium Large and Chamber choirs and served as choir manager assisting McEwan with rehearsals, performances, international tours, and other choral events on and off-campus.
 He was also featured as a tenor soloist in some of the Conservatorium Choirs' concerts.
-Furthermore, McEwan commissioned him to compose new works for the Conservatorium Choirs which were performed in Australia and all over Europe and were broadcasted by the Australian Broadcasting Corporation's Classical radio station.
-During his time in Sydney, his various compositions were performed in the recital and concert halls of the Conservatorium and at Sydney Opera House.
+Furthermore, he was commissioned to compose new music for the Conservatorium Choirs which were performed in Australia and Europe, and broadcasted by the Australian Broadcasting Corporation's Classical radio station.
+During his time in Sydney, his various compositions were performed in the Recital and Concert Halls of the Conservatorium and at the Sydney Opera House.
 He is immensely grateful for the lifelong friendships and connections he has made during his time in Australia.

 Dr. Mabalot completed graduate studies in composition at the Royal Danish Academy of Music in Copenhagen with internationally renowned Danish composers Hans Abrahamsen, Niels Rosing-Schow, and Jeppe Just Christensen as his teachers.
 He continued classical voice study with Helene Gjerris and Jan Lund and conducting with Maestro Jørgen Fuglebaek.
-In Copenhagen, he conducted the Royal Danish Academy of Music Voices and Coro Latino Copenhagen, and sang with RDAM's Chamber Choir whose membership was exclusive to undergraduate and graduate voice majors.
-While living in Copenhagen, his various compositions were performed in Copenhagen's PULSAR Contemporary Music Festival, and were performed by ensembles such as the Paris based Ensemble Alternance, Espjerg Ensemble, RDAM Sinfonietta, RDAM Symphony, RDAM Voices, and Tourdion Chamber Choir.
-He continues to engage in artistic collaborations and performance projects with former colleagues from the Royal Academy and treasures the lifelong bonds and friendships he has made with some of the most talented and emerging artist musicians in Scandinavia.
+In Copenhagen, he conducted the Royal Danish Academy of Music Voices and Coro Latino Copenhagen and sang with RDAM's Chamber Choir whose membership was exclusive to undergraduate and graduate voice majors.
+While living in Copenhagen, his various compositions were performed in Copenhagen's PULSAR Contemporary Music Festival and were performed by ensembles such as the Paris-based Ensemble Alternance, Esbjerg Ensemble, RDAM Sinfonietta, RDAM Symphony, RDAM Voices, Tourdion Chamber Choir, and singers from the Royal Opera Academy.
+He continues to engage in artistic collaborations and performance projects with former colleagues from the Royal Academy and treasures the lifelong bonds and friendships he made during his time in Denmark.

 Dr. Mabalot holds a Bachelor of Music Degree in Vocal Performance from California State University, Northridge.
 He studied voice with Dr. David Scott, and piano with Dr. Charles Fierro and Dr. Jeanine Jacobson.
-He was admitted to pursue a piano performance degree, but after two years, he switched to full time voice studies and continued private piano studies simultaneously.
-While at CSUN, he also studied choral conducting with Paul Smith, and orchestral conducting with Gary Pratt.
-He participated in Opera Workshop classes with OperaWorks founder Ann Baltz, an experience that would shape the trajectory of his approach to some of his more dramatic and theatrical works.
-It was during his time at CSUN when he began to explore composing vocal and choral music.
-Dr. Mabalot has worked as Director of Music and Liturgy, collaborative pianist, and organist for various churches within the Catholic Archdiocese of Los Angeles.
-Over the years, he has taught piano and voice to a small group of private students, and has also worked as a private musical coach to opera and musical theater voice students.
-In Washington, he currently serves as the Director of Music and Liturgy at Church of the Assumption, a position he has held since 2016, and the Artistic Director and Conductor for Bellingham Chamber Chorale, a position he has held since 2018.
-He loves collaborating with other creative artists and musicians and frequently incorporates theatrical concepts, poetry, movements, and dance in choral concert projects.
+He began as a piano performance major, but after two years, he decided to focus on full-time voice studies while continuing piano studies simultaneously.
+While at CSUN, he also studied choral conducting with Professor Paul Smith, and orchestral conducting with Professor Gary Pratt.
+He participated in Opera Workshop classes with OperaWorks founder Ann Baltz, an experience that would influence his approach to his more dramatic and theatrical works.
+It was during his time at CSUN that he began to explore composing vocal and choral music.
+Dr. Mabalot has worked as Director of Music and Liturgy, pianist, and organist for various churches within the Catholic Archdiocese of Los Angeles.
+Over the years, he taught piano and voice to private students and has also worked as a musical coach to opera and musical theater singers.
+In Washington, he serves as the Director of Music and Liturgy at Church of the Assumption, a position he has held since 2016, and the Artistic Director and Conductor for Bellingham Chamber Chorale, a position he has held since 2018.
+He is passionate about collaborating with other creative artists and musicians, and incorporates theatrical concepts, poetry, movements, and dance in choral concert projects.